grossmania/wac/InterviewCodebook.md

 convenient.
 Learn about
 these things, learn about
 this technology, because
-there\'s going to be some
+there's going to be some
 money in it.

 ###